Phil Goyette: Playing career

 Goyette played 941 career NHL games, scoring 207 goals and 467 assists for 674 points.
-Goyette played his first 7 NHL seasons with the Montreal Canadiens.
-He spent another 7 seasons with the New York Rangers.
-Goyette's best offensive season was the 1969–70 season when, as a member of the St. Louis Blues, he scored 29 goals and 49 assists for 78 points (both career highs).
-Goyette played for the Blues for only one year, his 14th of 16 total seasons played, making it to the 1970 Stanley Cup Finals.
-He had 3 goals and 11 assists in the team's 1970 playoff run.
-Goyette also spent two seasons with the Buffalo Sabres.
+Goyette played his first seven NHL seasons with the Montreal Canadiens, winning four Stanley Cup titles.
+On June 4, 1963, Goyette was traded to the New York Rangers with Donnie Marshall and Jacques Plante for Dave Balon, Leon Rochefort, Len Ronson, and Gump Worsley.
+He spent another seven seasons with the Rangers, before being traded on June 10, 1969 to the St. Louis Blues for a first-round draft pick.
+Goyette had his best offensive season with the Blues, scoring 29 goals and 49 assists for 78 points (both career highs), winning the Lady Byng Memorial Trophy for sportsmanship and gentlemanly conduct and leading the team to the 1970 Stanley Cup Final.
+He had three goals and 11 assists in the team's 1970 playoff run.
+Goyette was drafted by the Buffalo Sabres in the 1970 expansion draft.
+Goyette was traded back to the Rangers late in the 1971–72 campaign and retired after the season.

 Coaching career

-Goyette served as the first coach of the New York Islanders but was replaced midway through his first season by the team by Earl Ingarfield Sr. He never coached again, leaving his NHL coaching record at 6–38–4.
+Goyette started the 1972–73 season as the inaugural coach of the expansion New York Islanders but was replaced January 29, 1973 by Earl Ingarfield Sr. He never coached again, leaving his NHL coaching record at 6–38–4.

+Death

+Goyette died in Montreal on January 17, 2026, at the age of 92.